Effective Date: April 28, 2022

 Legitimate interest: where it’s in our legitimate interest to do so, we may use your PII, for example, for the defense of a legal claim against us.

 The security of your personally identifiable information is important to us.
 We follow generally accepted standards to protect the personally identifiable information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.

-VI.
+VIII.
 Links to 3rd Party Sites

 The CTSdatabase website (www.ctsdatabase.com) does not use any cookies.